jvirico/sift-feature-matching/README.md

 ### Results
-SIFT Detector finds 505 PoI during our experiment (images converted to gray scale and downsampled to 10% of original spatial resolution).
+SIFT Detector finds 505 PoI in the first frame during our experiment, where the images were converted to gray scale and downsampled to 10% of original spatial resolution for faster computations.

-Using BFMatcher, and filtering using ratio test as in Lowe's paper (threshold = 0.7), we end up with 32 matches.

-On the other hand, using FLANN based matcher obtains 35 matches after the ratio test filter is applied.
+Using BFMatcher, and filtering using ratio test as in Lowe's paper (threshold = 0.7), we end up with 32 matches, Fig. 2.
+On the other hand, using FLANN based matcher obtains 35 matches after the ratio test filter is applied, Fig. 3.

 <img src="./img/BFMatcher.png" alt="drawing" width="600"/>
-Fig. 1.
-Point correspondances using BFMatcher.
+Fig. 2.
+Point correspondences using BFMatcher.

 <img src="./img/FLANN_matcher.png" alt="drawing" width="600"/>
-Fig. 2.
-Point correspondances using FLANN matcher.
+Fig. 3.
+Point correspondences using FLANN matcher.

 ## Cite this work